 Drivers using their cars outside of peak traffic hours could also save, as some insurers charge less for miles driven when the roads are emptier and accidents less likely.

-Advantages of pay as you go insurance
+What are the advantages of pay as you go auto insurance?

 The advantages of telematics insurance or pay as you go car insurance are clear.
 Put simply, the less you drive — and the safer your driving — the more you stand to save on insurance.